 BikeBC Funding Eligibility

-The Province provides financial assistance for new infrastructure which forms part of a municipality, regional district, or First Nations community’s adopted bicycle network plan.
+The Province provides financial assistance for new infrastructure and upgrade projects which form part of a municipality, regional district, or First Nations community’s adopted cycling network plan.

 Applicants for cycling infrastructure projects must meet best practices for cycling infrastructure design.
 The Ministry of Transportation and Infrastructure suggests the following resources: